SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 Now you could run a SpeedyWeather simulation, and analyse the [NetCDF output](@ref) but that comes with several issues related to accuracy

 - If you use a reduced grid for the simulation, then the output will (by default) be interpolated on a full grid.
-This interpolation comes introduces an error.
+This interpolation introduces an error.
 - Computing integrals over gridded data on the sphere by weighting every grid point according to its area is not the most accurate numerical integration.
 - Computing gradients over gridded data comes with similar issues.
 While our [RingGrids](@ref) are always equidistant in longitude, they are not necessarily in latitude.

 The first point you can avoid by running a simulation on one of the full grids that are implemented, see [SpectralGrid](@ref).
 But that also impacts the simulation and for various reasons we don't run on full grids by default.

 The second point you can address by defining a more advanced numerical integration scheme, but that likely requires you to depend on external libraries and then, well, you could also just depend on SpeedyWeather.jl directly, because we